U.S. Department of Transportation

 Location of Project.
 The project(s) receiving the repurposed funding must be within the State that received the original earmark and within 25 miles of the original earmark description.
 If the earmark was for a geographic area (e.g., city, county, corridor), a project will be considered to meet this location requirement if it is within 25 miles of the area's boundary.

-The State may submit a request to repurpose at any time prior to the submission deadlines.
-The submission deadlines will ensure State requests are revised and approved by the end of the fiscal year and processed in a timely manner.
-Each FHWA division office should work with its respective State to ensure the division office has adequate time to review, approve, and submit all modified transfer forms prior to the submission deadlines:
+The State may submit a request to repurpose at any time prior to the submission deadline.
+HCF must receive the completed request for repurposing from the FHWA division office by September 13, 2024.
+The submission deadline will ensure State requests are revised and approved by the end of the fiscal year and processed in a timely manner.
+Each FHWA division office should work with its respective State to ensure the division office has adequate time to review, approve, and submit all requests in the FMIS Fund Control module prior to the submission deadline.

-If the funds to be repurposed are not currently available in FMIS, the State should notify their FHWA division office in writing of their intent to repurpose such funds at least 30 days before the above deadlines.
+If the funds to be repurposed are not currently available in FMIS, the State should notify their FHWA division office in writing of their intent to repurpose such funds at least 15 days before the above deadline.
 States should prioritize these requests to allow for adequate time to complete the additional steps required to repurpose.
 The division office must contact the appropriate FHWA program office to allocate the funds and applicable obligation limitation in FMIS, if available, following normal procedures, noting that the purpose is for repurposing the earmark.
 If no Demo ID (a unique identifier assigned to an earmark) exists for the earmark, the program office must also create one and identify it in the allocation memo (see Attachment 1 for additional information).
-Once the funds are allocated in FMIS and a Demo ID is provided, the State may then submit the request to repurpose the funds on the modified transfer form to the division office.
-The State should include the Demo ID from the allocation memo on the transfer form.
+Once the funds are allocated in FMIS and a Demo ID is provided, the State may then submit the request to repurpose the funds in the FMIS Fund Control module.

 cc: Chief Counsel